SP-l33t/Blum-Telethon/README.md

 ```

 # Credits:
-Thanks to [sanjithacks](https://github.com/sanjithacks) for help with Blum payload encryption
+HUGE Thanks to [sanjithacks](https://github.com/sanjithacks) for help with Blum payload encryption ♥